List of awards and nominations received by Timothée Chalamet

-American and French actor Timothée Chalamet's major nominations include two Academy Awards, four Golden Globe Awards, four British Academy Film Awards, seven Screen Actors Guild Awards (winning one), six Critics' Choice Movie Awards, and a Grammy Award.
+American and French actor Timothée Chalamet's major nominations include four Academy Awards, five Golden Globe Awards (winning once), six British Academy Film Awards, nine Actor Awards (winning one), eleven Critics' Choice Movie Awards (winning twice), and a Grammy Award.

-After playing minor roles in several films and television shows, Chalamet starred in his first major role as Finn Walden on the television drama series Homeland (2012), for which he was nominated for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series along with the rest of the cast.
+After playing minor roles in several films and television shows, Chalamet starred in his first major role as Finn Walden on the television drama series Homeland (2012), for which he was nominated for the Actor Award for Outstanding Performance by an Ensemble in a Drama Series along with the rest of the cast.
 In 2016, Chalamet starred in John Patrick Shanley's autobiographical play Prodigal Son at Manhattan Theatre Club, for which he was nominated for the Drama League Award for Distinguished Performance and won the Lucille Lortel Award for Outstanding Lead Actor in a Play.

 Chalamet's breakthrough role as Elio Perlman in the 2017 acclaimed independent coming-of-age romantic drama Call Me by Your Name earned him an Academy Award nomination for Best Actor, making him the third-youngest nominee in the category and the youngest since Mickey Rooney was nominated aged 19 in 1939 for Babes in Arms.
-He was also nominated for the BAFTA Award, Critics' Choice Movie Award, Golden Globe Award, and Screen Actors Guild Award for Best Actor.
+He was also nominated for the BAFTA Award, Critics' Choice Movie Award, Golden Globe Award, and Actor Award for Best Actor.
 He won acting awards given by the London Film Critics' Circle, New York Film Critics Circle, Los Angeles Film Critics Association, and National Board of Review.